ratify-project/ratify/ROADMAP.md

 **Target date**: TBD
 **Major features**
 - Build new ratify CLI tool with the basic functionalities.
-- Support instrumentation and telemetry.
+- Support instrumentation and telemetry by exposing pod's metrics to monitoring tools.

 ### v2.0.0-rc.x
 **Status**: Tentative